Closed reduction vs Open Reduction

 Procedure

-ORIF involves surgically exposing the fracture site to align bone pieces correctly.
+Open reduction and internal fixation (ORIF) involves surgically exposing the fracture site to align bone pieces correctly.
 This procedure often requires an incision to access the broken bones directly, followed by the use of metal pins, plates, or screws to maintain proper alignment.
 Local anesthesia or general anesthesia is administered to manage pain during the surgery.

-Closed reduction, on the other hand, is a non-surgical technique that involves manipulating the broken bone externally to obtain the proper position.
+On the other hand, closed reduction is a non-surgical technique that involves manipulating the broken bone externally to obtain the proper position.
 This procedure is less invasive and usually involves using a splint or cast to support the bone without making an incision.
-Both techniques strive to restore the broken bone's strength and function, however the choice is determined by the nature and degree of the fracture.

 Benefits

 The advantages of open reduction include accurate alignment of the bone pieces, which is critical for complex fractures.
 This approach can dramatically reduce the likelihood of poor healing and problems like nonunion or malunion.
-Open reduction is especially useful for open fractures in which the bone has penetrated the skin and fractures involving several fragments.
+Open reduction is beneficial for open fractures in which the bone has penetrated the skin and fractures involving several fragments.

 In contrast, closed reduction is less intrusive and time-consuming.
 It lowers the chance of infection and relieves the pain associated with surgery.
 This approach is appropriate for minor fractures that may be treated without exposing the bone, allowing for a faster return to normal activities.